Elkonin sound boxes: An evidence-based literacy strategy

 • Words with five phonemes and blends: street, crust, blend

 1. Review sounds in words.
 Remind students that words are made up of sounds.
-Explain that they will practice hearing all of the sounds in a word.
-Be sure to emphasize that they should focus on the sounds they hear, not the letters they see.
+Explain that they’ll practice hearing all of the sounds in a word.
+Emphasize that they should focus on the sounds they hear, not the letters they see.

-3. Practice and give feedback.
-Invite students to practice another word with you.
+3. Practice.
+Have students practice another word with you.
 Depending on your students’ needs, you might use the sound box with three squares and the word hit.
 Support students as they pull down one tile for /h/, one for /ĭ/, and another for /t/.
 Then blend the sounds back together to make hit.

 Repeat the activity with several words that have two, three, four, or five sounds (as appropriate for your students).
-Provide feedback as students segment and blend the sounds.
+Give feedback as students segment and blend the sounds.

 4. Reflect.
 Wrap up by asking students to tell you how the boxes helped them to hear the sounds in each word.

-All students — and particularly students who learn and think differently — benefit from explicit instruction in literacy.
-The visual element of the sound boxes helps students to segment each sound separately.
+The sound box visuals help students to segment each sound separately.
 Similarly, moving the tiles and dragging their finger along the word helps to engage students in multisensory learning.

-Elkonin sounds boxes are especially useful for ELLs.
-Learning English can be difficult for some students because there are sounds in English that may not exist in their home language.
+Students who are learning English can also benefit from Elkonin sound boxes.
+There are sounds in English that may not exist in their home languages.
 For instance, English has many more vowel sounds than Spanish.
 Elkonin sound boxes give students repeated practice with hearing unfamiliar sounds.

-Share this resource with families to help them understand the importance of phonemic awareness and other phonological skills.
+Elkonin sound boxes can help all students develop phonemic awareness.
+Share with families the importance of phonemic awareness and other phonological skills.

 Research behind this strategy